Alexdoru/MWE/README.md

 A mod with various enhancements for Hypixel and Hypixel's Mega Walls

-## NOCHEATERS 2.0:
+## NoCheaters 2.0:

-A mod that saves the names of all the players you reports with `/wdr` (not /report), and gives you warning about those players when you come across them ingame
+A mod that saves the names of all the players you report with `/wdr` (not /report), and gives you warning about those players when you come across them ingame.